Kootenay International Junior Hockey League: 2000–2010

-2010–present
+2010–2020

 In the 2010–11 season, the Osoyoos Coyotes were formed, and won the league title in their debut season, while the Chase Chiefs relocated to Rutland, Kelowna to become the Kelowna Chiefs.
 The following year, two expansion franchises were granted to Chase and Summerland, and the Chase Heat and Summerland Steam were formed.
 The 2012–13 season saw no team changes, while the Castlegar Rebels won the league title.
 The following year, 2013–14, the Penticton Lakers were forced into relocation to 100 Mile House due to low ticket sales, which stemmed from playing in the neighbouring arena to that of the Jr. A Penticton Vees, whose national success offered difficult competition.
 The new team was branded the 100 Mile House Wranglers.
 The following year again saw no team changes, and the Kimberley Dynamiters won the league title.
 In 2015–16, the Grand Forks Border Bruins made the playoffs for the first time in 19 years, a provincial Jr. B record and the 100 Mile House Wranglers won the Keystone Cup; the Cyclone Taylor Cup and the KIJHL Championship in their third only season against the previous year's champion, the Dynamiters.
-The 2016-17 season marks the KIJHL's 50th anniversary, with the Creston Valley Thunder Cats hosting the Cyclone Taylor Cup.
-Prior to the 2019-20 KIJHL season, the Okanagan Division was renamed the Bill Ohlhausen Division along with the KIJHL Championship renamed the Teck Cup for sponsorship reasons.
-The Teck Cup not awarded due to the coronavirus pandemic and Jeff Dubois was later named the new commissioner.
+The 2016–17 season marks the KIJHL's 50th anniversary, with the Creston Valley Thunder Cats hosting the Cyclone Taylor Cup.
+Prior to the 2019–20 KIJHL season, the Okanagan Division was renamed the Bill Ohlhausen Division along with the KIJHL Championship renamed the Teck Cup for sponsorship reasons.